 Hallow feet require more cushioning and support than others.
 Those Shoes have extra durable sole rather soft midsole, that has more shock absorption ability, and is highly flexible is best for these feet.

 Normally there are two types of player or playing style.
 Both category players move differently and need separate shoes.
 Usually, players are

 The first type of player charges the net frequently and rubs back foot during the serve(service).

-The shoes with a reinforced toe or toe-cap along with inside medial arch are the best for this category players.
+The shoes with a reinforced toe or toe cap along with an inside medial arch are the best for this category of players.

 Play along with the baseline(back-line) having a lot of lateral (side-to-side) movement.

 The shoes with great lateral support having a durable sole is best for the Baseliner.

 Which Court type do you prefer to play?